the-technat/technat.dev/README.md

 ### DNS

 We use the dns zone `axiom.technat.ch` for everything related to the cluster (e.g APIs, nodes, infrastructure services...).
-The zone is of course registered by Infomaniak and maintained in their Public Cloud with Openstack Designate.
+The zone is of course registered by Infomaniak and maintained in Hetzner DNS.
 All records will be public regardless whether they contain a private or public IP.

 Due to how the zone is hosted, it can be accessed by [external-dns](https://github.com/kubernetes-sigs/external-dns) to automatically set DNS records for us.